Deceptrax123/Molecule-Chemical-Property-Prediction-using-Graph-Isomorphism-and-Adversarial-Pretraining/README.md

   ```sh
   pip install -r requirements.txt
   ```
-- The weights for the pre-trained spectral backbone can be downloaded from our release.
+- The weights for the pre-trained spectral backbone can be downloaded from our <a href="https://github.com/Deceptrax123/Defending-Graph-Neural-Networks-against-Adversarial-Attacks/releases/tag/v1.0">release</a>.
 The weights are saved as ```.pt``` files which can directly be loaded in the training scripts.
 The procedures used for pre-training the backbone can be found <a href="https://github.com/Deceptrax123/Molecular-Graph-Representation-Learning-through-Adversarial-Training">here</a>
 - Load the pre-trained weights in the ```train.py``` file of each dataset folder.
 Each train file is named as per the dataset, change the name of the script accordingly before running.
 - Before running the train scripts, insert the paths for the location of the saved graph tensors and the pre-trained backbone.
 A detailed list of keys used in the ```.env``` file is given below.
 - Change the path for saving the model based on your convenience.
 Ensure that the folder is created before saving the models.